damon-demon/Transform-Based-Tensor-Net/README.md

 The action categories can be divided into five types:

-1) Human-Object Interaction
+1) Human-Object Interaction;

-2) Body-Motion Only
+2) Body-Motion Only;

-3) Human-Human Interaction
+3) Human-Human Interaction;

-4) Playing Musical Instruments
+4) Playing Musical Instruments;

 5) Sports.

 ## Data Preparation
-Use DataGenerator.m to transform the dataset into a mat file that matches the data requirements of the neural network inputs.
+Execute DataGenerator.m to transform the dataset into a mat file that matches the data requirements of the neural network inputs.
+In addition, the input requirements can be modified in DefineParam.py.

+## Neural Network Training
+Edit TrainModel.py to modify the Tensor-Net structure, and execute Train.py to train the network.

+## Testing
+Edit ReconstructionImage.py to adjusting the output of test results, and execute Reconstruction.py for network testing.

 ## Citation
 ```